gpvigano/EasyCurvedLine/README.md

 * scripts:
   * LineSmoother
     * main utility script for smoothing out positions
-    * static function so it can be accessed without being attached to a gameobject
+    * static function so it can be accessed without being attached to a game object
     * feed it an array of Vector3 and a segment size and you will get back a smoothed out array!
     * segment size is world space and so the number of line segments in between points adjusts based on distance between points
   * CurvedLineRenderer